youssefsharief/CalTrack/Server/README.md

 Environemnt:
 The code has been tested on a Windows 10 x64 machine.
-No guarantees that the development environment would work in other operating systems; hopefully it doees
+No guarantees that the development environment would work in other operating systems; hopefully it does

 Currentyly we are using development environment.
 Note that in production environment, we should turn off console logs by changing
 NODE_ENV_ENVIRONMENT to be 'production'